Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Several provisions within the Code apply to working with individuals who use a language other than spoken English, including:

 Periodically, the Board of Ethics develops Issues in Ethics Statements when further clarification and guidance are needed to assist in ethical service delivery.
-The Cultural and Linguistic Competence Issues in Ethics Statement specifically addresses the use of interpreters for the provision of services.
+The Issues in Ethics statement,

 Case studies may serve to illustrate the complex decision-making process, as clinicians strive to provide the most appropriate services to individuals who do not use spoken English in the home.

-Case Study 1:
+Case Study 1